New notions of simultaneous diagonalizability of quadratic forms with applications to QCQPs: The ASDC property of nonsingular symmetric triples

-\begin{proof}[Proof of \cref{thm:asdc_nonsingular_triple}] Suppose $n\geq 3$ and inductively assume that the statement is true for all smaller $n$ (it is possible to check via elementary arguments that the statement is true for $n\leq 2$).
-We will break our proof into four cases: First, we will consider when either $A^{-1}B$ or $A^{-1}C$ (without loss of generality $A^{-1}B$) has multiple eigenvalues.
-Failing this case, we may then assume by considering the basis $\set{A, B+ \lambda_BA, C + \lambda_C A}$ (for an appropriate choice of $\lambda_B$ and $\lambda_C$) of $\spann(\set{A,B,C})$, that $A^{-1}B$ and $A^{-1}C$ are nilpotent (note that this reduction requires $A^{-1}B$ and $A^{-1}C$ to have real eigenvalues).
+We will break our proof into four cases: First, we will consider where $A^{-1}B$ has multiple eigenvalues.
 The remaining three cases will consider when the Jordan block structure of $A^{-1}B$ has: multiple block sizes, multiple blocks of the same size, and a single block.

-Without loss of generality, we will work in the basis furnished by \cref{prop:canonical_form} so that $A^{-1}B$ is in Jordan canonical form.
-We may further assume that the blocks of $A^{-1}B$ are ordered first according to increasing eigenvalues then increasing block sizes.

 \paragraph{Case 1.} Suppose $A^{-1}B$ has $\ell$-many distinct eigenvalues.
 Write $C$ as an $\ell\times \ell$ block matrix according to the partition induced by the eigenvalues of $A^{-1}B$.
-Then, as $A^{-1}C$ and $A^{-1}B$ commute (whence $A^{-1}C$ respects the generalized eigenspaces of $A^{-1}B$), we have that $A^{-1}C$ (perforce $C$) is block diagonal.
+Then, as $A^{-1}C$ and $A^{-1}B$ commute, we have that $A^{-1}C$ (perforce $C$) is block diagonal.
 Thus, according to the block structure induced by the eigenvalues of $A^{-1}B$, the matrices $A$, $B$, $C$ are jointly block diagonal, with each diagonal block satisfying the conditions of the inductive hypothesis.
 We conclude that $\set{A,B,C}$ is ASDC.

 \paragraph{Case 2.} Suppose $A^{-1}B$ and $A^{-1}C$ are nilpotent and that $A^{-1}B$ has distinct block sizes.
 For concreteness, suppose $A^{-1}B$ has $k$ blocks of size $\eta = n_1 = \dots = n_k < n_{k+1} \leq \dots \leq n_m$.
 By \cref{prop:canonical_form},